Minlinelee/gate05/README.md

 # gate05
-A webAR project based on the open source of https://github.com/hiukim/mind-ar-js
+A webAR project based on the opensources of https://github.com/hiukim/mind-ar-js